 Finishing and Sealing the Table Decoupage

 After adding all decorative elements, paintings, drawings, stencils, and whatever else you want, you are essentially finished with your table.
 All that remains is protecting your creation with an (optional) acrylic topcoat.
 If you plan to actually use the table, I highly recommend taking the time to apply a topcoat.
 I have used both brush-on and spray-on topcoats and, for projects like this, I prefer spray coats.
-Mod Podge makes a waterproof acrylic sealer that works wonderfully.
+Mod Podge makes a that works wonderfully.
 Is is available in both matte and gloss finish, is easy to apply, and is reasonably priced.
-Other, similar products, like Krylon clear coat work, as well.
+Other, similar products, like Krylon clear coat work as well. waterproof acrylic sealer